TommyNeeld/ev-simulator/README.md

 # EV Plug-in Simulator

-Electrical Vehicle Plug-in Simulation for Axle Energy
+Electrical Vehicle Plug-in and State of Charge Simulator.

 ## App

-See `axle/app/README.md` for instructions on running the app locally or in Docker.
-Currently hosted on AWS App Runner at https://vmkgpmrfme.eu-west-1.awsapprunner.com/
+See `ev_sim/app/README.md` for instructions on running the app locally or in Docker.

 ## Analysis